Te Puni Kōkiri is working closely with whānau, hapū, iwi, and across government, to help Māori communities through this

 Use of face masks and face coverings

 Everyone is encouraged to download and use the COVID-19 Tracer App, and to turn on Bluetooth tracing.
 This is the fastest way of contact tracing if cases occur in the community and it will help contain the spread of COVID-19.

 If you are not using the app, you can use the NZ COVID Tracer booklet to keep track of where you’ve been and who you’ve seen.

-- Download the app here: NZ COVID-19 Tracer app
+- Check out the app here: NZ COVID-19 Tracer app

 - Find out about the paper booklet here: NZ COVID Tracer booklet